Get started!

 </aside>

-This concept enables you to establish a global entity for a finished good, under which you can classify different impacts based on a parameter of your choice.
-For instance, the below scheme illustrates how you could assess the impacts of the same finished good over several years, such as a t-shirt.
+This concept enables you to establish a global entity for a finished good, under which you can classify different impacts according to a parameter of your choice, for example the year of production or a material or manufacturing process that changes.

 Entity’s logic